Camping in Pisgah Forest, circa 1901

 Years later, a series of photographs taken by Dr. Carl Schenck, Estate Forester, document a lively 1901 trip into Pisgah by Mr. and Mrs. Vanderbilt.
 Included in the large party were Dr. Battle, Marion Olmsted (F.L.
 Olmsted’s daughter), and Dr. Schenk.
 The Vanderbilts returned from an extended stay in Europe on June 6 and, without wasting any time, Charles McNamee began arranging for the outing within a few days.

-Today, you can still visit the many sites the Vanderbilts’ went to in 1901 including Looking Glass Rock, Sliding Rock and Looking Glass Falls.
-There are several camping spots in the area, too!
+Today, you can still visit the many sites the Vanderbilts’ went to in 1901 including Looking Glass Rock, Sliding Rock, and Looking Glass Falls.
+There are several camping spots in the area perfect for your summer getaway, too!